Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Conclusions

+Equipped with the geometric knowledge of ITE methods, arguments that justify the use of some approximations that help in reducing the resource cost of QITE, in terms of circuit depth and measurements, are given and the novel algorithm ACQ is introduced.
+The novelty of ACQ, comes from finding the adaptive time steps $\Delta \tau_n$ that yield a minimum in energy at each step, and compressing the unitaries to keep the gate count at bay.
+Wherefrom a significant reduction in cost is achieved with ACQ whilst maintaining fidelities comparable to those of QITE.
+The comparison with the Double Bracket QITE algorithm showed an advantageous gate count scaling for similar fidelities and sometimes with better performance in less structured models.

-This work has been financially supported by the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call - Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGenerationEU within the framework of the Digital Spain 2026 Agenda.
+\ack{ This work was supported by the project PID2023-152724NA-I00, with funding from MCIU/AEI/10.13039/501100011033 and FSE+, the Severo Ochoa Grant CEX2023-001292-S, Generalitat Valenciana grant CIPROM/2022/66, the Ministry of Economic Affairs and Digital Transformation of the Spanish Government through the QUANTUM ENIA project call - QUANTUM SPAIN project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGenerationEU within the framework of the Digital Spain 2026 Agenda, and by the CSIC Interdisciplinary Thematic Platform (PTI+) on Quantum Technologies (PTI-QTEP+).
+This project has also received funding from Horizon Europe EU projects MSCA-SE CaLIGOLA, Project ID: 101086123, and MSCA-DN CaLiForNIA, Project ID: 101119552.

-T.P. acknowledges the support of the Generalitat Valenciana under grant CIPROM/2022/66, which facilitated research stays at the University of Valencia during 12–17 January and 14–20 July 2025.
+T.P. acknowledges the support of the Generalitat Valenciana under grant CIPROM/2022/66, which facilitated research stays at the University of Valencia during 12–17 January and 14–20 July 2025 and also acknowledge the Research Council of Finland for funding through Grant No. 359284/Finnish Quantum Flagship.

 A.A.M would like to thank the COMCUANTICA/007 from the Generalitat Valenciana, Spain for supporting him during the development of this work.

 R.G.L. is funded by grant CIACIF/2021/136 from Generalitat Valenciana.